Skatteetaten/skatteetaten.github.io/OpenShift/monitoring.md

 Health checks from [SpringBoot](https://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#production-ready-health) is used as the readiness check for application on OpenShift.

-## Openshift objects
+## OpenShift objects
 Knowing the overall status of an application and alerting on that status is required.

-In order to find the status for an component we check the OpenShift objects for that application and fetch some information from the health check.
+In order to find the status for a component we check the OpenShift objects for that application and fetch some information from the health check.

 TODO: Insert rules for status here:

-All this information is aggregated into an status level of either DOWN, OBSERVE, HEALTHY or OFF
+All this information is aggregated into a status level of either DOWN, OBSERVE, HEALTHY or OFF.

 An endpoint exposing this information is periodically polled by an alerting system alerting the given ops personal if they need to take action.